KIT-CMS/CROWN/docs/sphinx_source/kingmaker.rst

 .. code-block:: bash

-    law run ProduceFriends --analysis tau --config config --friend-config tau_classifier --friend-dependencies tau_friends,tau_friends_2 --sample-list samples.txt --shifts None --friend-name special_tau_classifier --production-tag debugging_v81 --workers 2
+    law run ProduceMultiFriends --analysis tau --config config --production-tag debug_v2 --friend-config tau_classifier_config --friend-name special_tau_classifier --friend-dependencies tau_friend_config,tau_other_friend_config --sample-list samples.txt --scopes mt --shifts None --workers 10

-contains an additional option
+contains additional options

-- ``--friend-dependencies``: A list of additional configurations to be run.
+- ``--friend-dependencies``: A list of additional friend configurations to be run because their outputs are needed for ``--friend-config tau_classifier_config``.
 The list has to be provided as a comma-separated list.
-The resulting friend trees will be stored in the ``/<base>/<production-tag>/CROWNFriends/<friend-config>/`` folder.
+If these friend trees are already produced, their production will be skipped.
 To set the name for the intermediate friend trees, two options are available.
 By default, the name of the configuration will be used as the name of the friend tree.
+The resulting friend trees will be stored in the ``/<base>/<production-tag>/CROWNFriends/<friend-config>/`` folder.
 Alternatively, the parameter ``friend_mapping`` can be used, to define a dictionary, where a mapping between the friend config name and the friend tree name can be defined.
 The dictionary has to be provided as a JSON string.
 An example is given below:

 .. code-block:: python

-    friend_mapping = {"tau_friends": "tau_friends_leptonscalefactors", "tau_friends_2": "tau_friends_svfit"}
+    --friend-mapping '{"tau_friends":"test","tau_friends_2":"tau_svfit"}'

-As an example, the command listed above will produce not only ntuples for all samples specified in ``samples.txt`` using the config but also the friend trees ``tau_friends`` and ``tau_friends_2``.
+As an example, the command listed above will produce not only ntuples for all samples specified in ``samples.txt`` using the config but also the friend trees ``tau_friend_config`` and ``tau_other_friend_config``.
 All those three inputs will then be used, to produce the final friend tree ``special_tau_classifier``.
 The resulting folder structure will be

 .. code-block::